SamuelCasellas/Nursery-Rhymes/README.md

 # Sources of Revenue
 - Banner ads
 - Affiliate Marketing
+-

 # Future Features
 - Implement a keyboard for infants to use in order to learn how to play the basic nursery melodies.
+- Paulstretch to advertise with speakers to place over belly